telerik/reporting-docs/knowledge-base/systemcolors-are-not-valid-in-dot-net-core.md

 ---
-title: ControlText and other colors from SystemColors class are not valid values for Int32 - .NET Core
+title: ControlText and other colors from SystemColors class are not valid values for Int32 - .NET Standard
-description: The color names from SystemColors class cannot be linked to valid Int32 values in .NET Core
+description: The color names from SystemColors class cannot be linked to valid Int32 values in .NET Standard
 type: troubleshooting
-page_title: SystemColors color names are not valid in .NET core
+page_title: SystemColors color names are not valid in .NET Standard
-slug: systemcolors-are-not-valid-in-dot-net-core
+slug: systemcolors-are-not-valid-in-dot-net-standard
 position:
 tags:
 ticketid: 1409292